 Results Driven Perry Speeding Ticket Attorneys

-The Speeding Ticket Attorneys at Stiefvater Law will fight your case.
-You can avoid points and keep your driving record clean.
+The Speeding Ticket Defense Attorneys at Stiefvater Law will fight your case and avoid costly points on your license.
 Call now for a free consultation.

 Speeding Ticket Points in Perry, Ohio

-Clients call us to avoid points on their driving record.
-Points are added to your record depending on the specific circumstances of the offense.
+Most often, the largest concern of our speeding ticket clients is avoiding points on their license or driving record.
+The points you receive on your license vary depending on your specific circumstances.
 For example, if you get a speeding ticket and are convicted for speeding:

-Over 10 MPH when the posted speed limit is 55 MPH or more, a conviction will result in 2 points on your driving record.
+30 MPH or more over the posted speed limit, a conviction will result in 4 points on your driving record.

-Perry Speeding Ticket Penalties
+Speeding Ticket Penalties Perry

-Under the Ohio Revised Code, a typical speeding ticket is a minor misdemeanor.
-A conviction of a minor misdemeanor can result in a fine and points on your driving record.
-There is no possibility for jail.
-Under many local codes, the penalties for the same offense are elevated to a higher degree misdemeanor.
-These speeding tickets can result in higher fines and even a jail sentence or probation!
+For example, a speeding ticket under the Ohio Revised Code is typically a minor misdemeanor.
+This means that a conviction results in a fine and (often) points on your driving record.
+Under many local codes, the penalties for the same offense are considered as a much higher degree misdemeanor.
+These speeding tickets written as higher degree misdemeanors actually expose the you to higher fines and even a potential jail sentence!

 Beware of Increased Speeding Ticket Penalties